2025-2026 FAFSA

 The FAFSA will reduce the maximum number of questions from 108 to 46.
 And because the FAFSA on the Web is dynamic, some students won't even be presented with all 46 questions.
 This streamlined format will simplify the application process and make it less daunting for students and their families.

 Previously, users had the option to enter their tax information manually or use the IRS Data Retrieval Tool.
-Beginning with 2024-25, all persons on the FAFSA must provide consent for the Department of Education to receive tax information or confirmation of non-filing status directly from the IRS.
+Beginning with last year's FAFSA 2024-25, all persons on the FAFSA must provide consent for the Department of Education to receive tax information or confirmation of non-filing status directly from the IRS.
 In a very small number of cases, students and families will have to enter their tax data manually, but for most, that data will be automatically transferred into the application.
 This change makes it easier to complete the FAFSA and reduces the number of questions to be answered.

 Contributors will receive an email informing them that they've been identified as such, and will need to log in using their own FSA ID (if they don't already have one) to provide the required information on the student's FAFSA.